Conversion table format

 This is a special case of the above.
 It has the advantage of being very easy

-to manipulate using grep
+to manipulate using grep, sed, sort,

-and small C programs
+uniq, join, diff and small C programs

 (scanf, printf).
 Plus, it is rather compact.